TiTANWASTAKEN/ClarityVision/README.md

 5. You can now make changes to the code and reload the extension.
 If you'd like contributors to push their changes to the **`master` branch** instead of the **`main` branch**, while keeping the **`main` branch** sanitized and stable for releases or production, you can update your **contributing guidelines** to clarify this process.
 This is a common workflow where **`master`** serves as a working branch, and **`main`** is reserved for stable releases or deployments.

-Here’s how you can update the contributing section in your `README.md`:

 ---

 ## Contributing